pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 From the Azure portal, display the *Azure Active Directory* (AAD), then select the **App Registration** menu and select **All Applications**, then click on **SharePoint Online Client Extensibility Web Application Principal**.
-It\'s the AAD Application that holds the connection to the API (Microsoft and others) from SharePoint (SPFx or every other development) using the *Implicit Flow*.
+It's the AAD Application that holds the connection to the API (Microsoft and others) from SharePoint (SPFx or every other development) using the *Implicit Flow*.
 Once here, click on **Add a permission**, then select **Microsoft